jamestheakston/unwire/README.md

 ## Accessing your printers

+Your device must be connected to the **same local network** as the Pi (same Wi-Fi network, or same router) — Unwire only broadcasts on the local network, so it won't be reachable over cellular data or a different Wi-Fi network.

-Once installed, on any Mac or iOS device on the same network:
+Once connected, on any Mac or iOS device:

 1. Open **Print** from any app.
 2. Select **Printer** → your printer should appear as `[Printer Name] - Unwire`.
 3. Print — no drivers or setup required.

 ## Dashboard & admin

+Open these from a device on the **same local network** as the Pi — they use `.local` addresses, which only resolve on your local network, not over the internet:

 - **`http://unwire.local`** — live dashboard showing every connected printer and its status.
 - **`http://admin.unwire.local`** — full CUPS web administration (add printers manually, view queues, manage jobs).